Turkey: Etymology

 Turchia, meaning "the land of the Turks", had begun to be used in European texts for Anatolia by the end of the 12th century.
 As a word in Turkic languages, Turk may mean "strong, strength, ripe" or "flourishing, in full strength".
 It may also mean ripe as in for a fruit or "in the prime of life, young, and vigorous" for a person.
 As an ethnonym, the etymology is still unknown.
 In addition to usage in languages such as Chinese in the 6th century, the earliest mention of Turk (𐱅𐰇𐰺𐰜, türü̲k̲; or 𐱅𐰇𐰼𐰚, türk/tẄrk) in Turkic languages comes from the Second Turkic Khaganate.

 In Byzantine sources in the 10th century, the name Tourkia was used for defining two medieval states: Hungary (Western Tourkia); and Khazaria (Eastern Tourkia).
 The Mamluk Sultanate, with its ruling elite of Turkic origin, was called the "State of the Turks" (Dawlat at-Turk, or Dawlat al-Atrāk, or Dawlat-at-Turkiyya).
 Turkestan, also meaning the "land of the Turks", was used for a historic region in Central Asia.

 Middle English usage of Turkye or Turkeye is found in The Book of the Duchess (written in 1369–1372) to refer to Anatolia or the Ottoman Empire.
 The modern spelling Turkey dates back to at least 1719.
 The bird called turkey was named as such due to trade of guineafowl from Turkey to England.
-The name Turkey has been used in international treaties referring to the Ottoman Empire.
-With the Treaty of Alexandropol in 1920, the name Türkiye entered international documents for the first time.
+By the mid-19th century, the name Turkey was sometimes used in referring to international treaties of the Ottoman Empire.
+In 1920, the Government of the Grand National Assembly adopted the name Türkiye Devleti ("State of Turkey").
+With the Treaty of Alexandropol of December 1920, the name Türkiye entered international documents for the first time.
 In the treaty signed with Afghanistan in 1921, the expression Devlet-i Âliyye-i Türkiyye ("Sublime Turkish State") was used, likened to the Ottoman Empire's name.

+Upon the proclamation of the republic on 29 October 1923, the name Türkiye Cumhuriyeti (توركيه جمهوريتى) was adopted.
 In December 2021, President Recep Tayyip Erdoğan called for expanded official usage of Türkiye, saying that Türkiye "represents and expresses the culture, civilization, and values of the Turkish nation in the best way".
-In May 2022, the Turkish government requested the United Nations and other international organizations to use Türkiye officially in English; the UN agreed.
+In May 2022, the Turkish government requested the United Nations and other international organizations to use Republic of Türkiye officially in English; the UN agreed.
+Until 2022, its official English name remained the Republic of Turkey.
+Though not official, the term Turkish Republic is sometimes used in descriptive, historic, or academic contexts.